 Helen died peacefully early in the morning of Sunday 16 December 2012 with her husband and partner, John Howard, and her sister, Jenny Sharp, by her side.

-Helen was a remarkable woman who will be sorely missed by many - family, friends, collaborators, students, and others who came within her special field of presence.
+Helen was a remarkable woman who is greatly missed by many - family, friends, collaborators, students, and others who came within her special field of presence.

 Photo by Julie Joy Clarke